 Here are some simple tips to help you take memorable party photos for you to share and watch again for many years to come!

-1- Prepare yourself and your shooting
+1- Prepare your shooting and prepare yourself

 If you are not organizing the party yourself, make sure to discuss the details of the party photos with the organizer.
 Make sure you get a copy of the schedule with the time of the events so that you do not miss any particular key moment.

-If possible visit the venue before the party to scout the location and prepare your required equipment.
-Also, come in earlier the day of the party when the setup and decorations are already in place.
+If possible, visit the venue before the party to scout the location and prepare your required equipment.
+Also, come in earlier on the day of the party when the setup and decorations are already in place.
 Not only this will allow you to get ready without extra stress, but it will also allow you to check the location before the guests arrive and make some last important checks.
-Indeed, appearances can be misleading and getting images that look natural and spontaneous cannot be improvised.
+Indeed, appearances can be misleading, and getting images that look natural and spontaneous cannot be improvised.
 Before the party, have a look around and check the possible interesting angles and the lighting, look for spots where you can benefit from a particular perspective or unique lighting effect.

 2- Set the atmosphere